 I’m not sure exactly when exercising became so mainstream, but as someone who enjoys wearing yoga pants (even though I have no plans to actually exercise), I approve of the trend.
 Whether or not this trend took off in 2008, that’s when Gap Inc. acquired Athleta, which is a women’s active wear clothing and accessory company.

 Marketing segmentation can work for you, too, as long as you’re addressing legitimate customer needs.
 Just remember to strike a balance, otherwise you’ll end up spreading your efforts too thin.
-That’s a recipe for disaster that you’ll want to avoid at all costs.
+That’s a recipe for disaster you’ll want to avoid at all costs.